kubeshop/monokle/docs/overview.md

 Left to right:

-- The vertical toolbar to the far left allows you to switch between File, Kustomize, Helm and Cluster mode.
+- The vertical toolbar to the far left allows you to switch between File, Kustomize, Helm and View Template mode.
 - The File Explorer (shown in screenshot) shows the contents of the currently selected folder.
 - The Navigator in the center shows all resources found in the current folder or cluster.
 By default it shows all possible Resource sections and subsections - when selecting a folder or cluster only those sections that actually contain